Lawmakers facing key decisions on sports betting rules

 Associated Press

 TRENTON, N.J.
-(AP) - New Jersey lawmakers are scheduled to make some key decisions as they race to legalize sports betting after winning a case in the U.S. Supreme Court.
+(AP) - New Jersey lawmakers are facing some key decisions Monday as they race to legalize sports betting after winning a case in the U.S. Supreme Court.

-Lawmakers in the state Senate and Assembly are scheduled Monday to take up several measures that would authorize sports betting.
+Members of the state Senate and Assembly are scheduled to take up several measures that would authorize sports betting.

 They'll have to work out differences among the various proposals and make important decisions on how much the activity should be taxed.

-New Jersey won a Supreme Court case last month overturning a federal law that limited sports betting to only four states.
-Individual states are now free to pass laws legalizing it, if they desire.
+New Jersey won a Supreme Court case last month, overturning a federal law that limited sports betting to only four states.
+Individual states are now free to pass laws legalizing gambling, if they desire.

+New Jersey lawmakers hope to have a final bill passed and signed by the end of this week in their race to be among the first states to offer sports betting at casinos and racetracks following the court ruling.
+But, Delaware appears poised to be first, planning to take sports bets starting Tuesday.

+At least one existing bill in New Jersey would provide the so-called "integrity fee" payments to the professional sports leagues that they are seeking to help police betting on their games.
+But, that provision will be stripped from any bill that advances and is ultimately approved, said Deputy Assembly Speaker John Burzichelli, a southern New Jersey Democrat.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.